directdemocracy-vote/www/white_paper.md

 *directdemocracy.vote* is the biggest revolution in the history of humanity.
 And we need it urgently.

-Here is my personal feeling about the governance models in the world and what *directdemocracy.vote* will bring:
+Here is my personal view about the governance models in the world and what *directdemocracy.vote* will bring:

 | Governance             | democratic | not corrupted | fast | planet impact |
 |------------------------|:----------:|:-------------:|:----:|:-------------:|